martinwilk/nd00333_AZMLND_C2/README.md

 This project uses the Bankmarketing dataset (1).
 This dataset contains personal information from customers of a Portuguese banking institution like the age, the job and information to the last contact to the bank and if the client has subscribed a term deposit.
 So the banking company wants to find out which customers should be contacted via phone and informed about the term deposit offer.

 If you look on the distribution of the binary target (approx. 90 % 'no', 10% 'yes'), you will find out that the dataset is imbalanced.
 Because of the imbalance of the dataset I will use the _AUC_weighted_ metric to evaluate model performance.
 The metric _AUC_weighted_ is less influenced by class imbalance than accuracy.
-Another way to deal with the imbalanced dataset is over- or undersampling the data, which I will describe in more detail in the Further Improvements section.
+Another way to deal with the imbalanced dataset is oversampling or under-sampling the data, which I will describe in more detail in the Further Improvements section.

 ## Architectural Diagram